crcollins/chemtools-webapp/README.md

     # Warning: This includes the test key from project/media/tests by default.
 This key MUST be removed before opening this server up to the internet.
     Go to http://localhost:4567/

+To spin up a vm from the local copy of chemtools-webapp can set the environmental variable `DEV` to `true`

+    $ DEV=true vagrant up